Earthquakes on May 12, 2026

 57.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.0 earthquake 29 km NNE of Karluk, Alaska with origin time 18:44 UTC on May 12, 2026.
-The hypocenter lay at 57.0 km, placing this in the shallow crustal category.
-The epicenter is at 57.814°, -154.283°.
+May 12, 2026 brought a magnitude 2.0 earthquake 29 km NNE of Karluk, Alaska, logged at 18:44 UTC.
+At a depth of 57.0 km, the event was shallow crustal.
+Coordinates: 57.814°, -154.283°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12